BartekB-it/BartekB-it/README.md

 <hr/>

 ### Disclaimer
-Most of my "WIP" projects are more than draft ready - they just need to be polished and published.
-I will publish most of them throughout this week and next week (Nov 10–Nov 23).
+Most of my "WIP" projects are already in lab-notes form – I’m gradually polishing and publishing them as public artifacts.

 ## 🤳 Connect With Me